Last updated on August 23rd, 2023 at 11:33 am

 What is Britain’s longest river, highest mountain, smallest city, oldest pub, longest road, best-selling album, longest-reigning monarch?
 If you don’t already have this essential knowledge at your finger-tips, look no further.
 Why? – because the answer to these, and other life-changing questions, will be found on Britain’s superlatives – a brand-new page created especially for you on A Bit About Britain.

 If you believe something vital has been missed, please drop me a line via the contact page – not via the comment forum, please.
 Include as much information as you can, including a source or two; it’s not enough, for example, simply saying something like “Britain’s largest kipper was a metre long and caught in the Irish Sea in 1958”.

-The attraction directory so far lists more than 750 places of interest and gives basic information (what, where, why etc) for each, with a link to any relevant website for more detailed and variable visitor information, such as opening times and entry fees.
+Click Places to Visit to discover more than 800 (as of August 2020) places of interest, with basic information (what, where, why etc) for each, including links to relevant websites for more detailed and variable visitor information, such as opening times and entry fees.
 If your favourite attraction is not listed, and you have a good quality, digital, photograph of it in landscape orientation that you would be prepared to be published on A Bit About Britain, please get in touch via the contact page.